4.9 rating based on 350+ reviews

 Users highlight Oracle’s scalability, enterprise-grade functionality, and seamless integration with Oracle ERP solutions.

-Oracle procurement cloud has a free trial.
-However, it has different pricing for its various plans, which you can check here.
+Oracle Procurement Cloud offers a free trial.
+However, it has different pricing for its various plans, which you can check here

 3. Planergy